A Winter Wonderland Can Mean Winter Woes For Your Home

 The first thing you can do to prevent ice dams is to add insulation to your attic.
 You may also require ventilation, such as a ridge vent on your roof.
 A professional can evaluate your situation and tell you how to best prevent ice dams.

+Keeping the snow off your roof is another way to prevent ice dams.
 You can also help prevent ice dams by making sure your gutters are clean.
 Sticks, leaves, and debris can help clog the gutters, giving the ice even less room to melt.
+Here are more tips for winterizing your roof and keeping ice dams at bay.

 Ice Damming